- conduct Federal tax research of Tax Court cases

 TLI Honors Judge John F. Dean of the United States Tax Court

-- Firstly, to encourage IRS special enrolled agents who sought to be "Admitted to Practice, U.S. Tax Court" to apply through an "open admissions policy" to obtain the Certificate in Tax Law offered by the Law School's Graduate Tax Program.
+- Firstly, to encourage IRS enrolled agents who sought to be "Admitted to Practice, U.S. Tax Court" to apply through an "open admissions policy" to obtain the Certificate in Tax Law offered by the Law School's Graduate Tax Program.

 - Secondly, to prepare LL.M. graduates of the Law School for U.S. Tax Court Trial Practice.